madmachineio/docs/docs/tutorials/swiftio-circuit-playgrounds/projects/movingBall.md

-// Import the driver for the screen and graphical library for display. import ST7789 import MadDisplay import LIS3DH
+// Import the driver for the screen and graphical library for display. import ST7789 import MadDisplay
+// Import the accelerometer driver to sense the movement. import LIS3DH

-let i2c = I2C(Id.I2C0)
+// Initialize the i2c interface and use it to intialize the sensor. let i2c = I2C(Id.I2C0)
 let accelerometer = LIS3DH(i2c)